CHEAPEST ROUTE FROM New York TO Miami

-Our most recent data shows that the best time of day to fly to Miami is in the evening.
-Flights from United Kingdom to Miami during this time can be as low as £398.
-Flights to Miami are more costly at midday, with an average ticket price of £414.
+Our most recent data shows that the best time of day to fly to Miami is in the morning.
+Flights from United Kingdom to Miami during this time can be as low as £348.
+Flights to Miami are more costly at midday, with an average ticket price of £385.
 Departure times at midday fall within the peak daily travel times, which is why tickets can be more expensive.

 Currently, United States travel restrictions include travel to Miami.
 The United States has restricted the entry of all foreign nationals who have passed through or have been in Austria, Belgium, China, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, or the United Kingdom (excluding overseas territories outside of Europe), in the past 14 days.
 Starting on May 28, foreign nationals who have passed through or have been in Brazil in the last 14 days will also be restricted from entering the United States.
 US citizens and permanent residents who have passed through or have been in any of the above countries in the past 14 days may still enter the United States, but must arrive at one of the following airports: Atlanta (ATL), Boston (BOS), Chicago (ORD), Dallas, (DFW), Detroit (DTW), Honolulu (HNL), Los Angeles (LAX), Miami (MIA), New York (JFK or EWR), San Francisco (SFO), Seattle (SEA), and Washington (IAD).
 Family members of US citizens and permanent residents, and certain other limited categories of visa holders (such as UN staff and diplomats) may also enter.
+Travelers who are allowed to enter the United States but have passed through or have been in any of the countries named above must quarantine for 14 days once they reach their final destination.
 If you are planning to travel to Miami at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.